-Currently all of these sites, except for 112, are zoned P-D. Site 112 is zoned R-6.
-Sites 158-161 will be rezoned R-25 and the others (sites 112 and 171) will be rezoned to R-35.
-Most of these sites comprise the Wildflower Station project.
+Currently all ofall these sHousing Sites, except for 112, are zoned P-D. Site 112 is zoned R-6.
+Sites 158-161 will be rezoned R-25 and the others (sites Sites 112 and 171) will be rezoned to R-35.
+Most of these Housing sites Sites comprise the Wildflower Station project.
 The City has stated that the developer of the Wildflower project is interested in pursuing residential development, specifically condominiums at densities consistent with the R-25 zoning district, instead of the commercial uses it had previously proposed.

-Located near the intersection of three major roads and just south of the Antioch BART Station, these sites have access to ample transportation options.
-From the six vacant sites in this area, two will be eligible for affordable housing given their sizes and allowed densities, site 112 (052-342-010) and 171 (052-370-009).
+Located near the intersection of three major roads and just south of the Antioch BART Station, these sites-Housing Sites have access to ample transportation options.
+From the six vacant Housing Sites in this area, two will be eligible for affordable housing given their sizes and allowed densities, Site 112 (052-342-010) and 171 (052-370-009).